rage/java-programming/data/part-1/6-conditional-statements.md

 if (!(number > 4)) {
     System.out.println("The number is not greater than 4.");
 } else {
-    System.out.println("The number is greater than or equal to 4.");
+    System.out.println("The number is greater than4.");
 }
 ```